-Diagnostic and advisory service for Lyme borreliosis and related diseases.
+Diagnostic and advisory services for Lyme disease.

-PCR is also available and may be useful in testing joint fluid and biopsies of rashes.
+PCR is also available and may be useful in testing joint fluid and biopsies of skin rashes.
 It has poor sensitivity on CSF and antibody detection is the preferred first line test on CSF.
 PCR is not usually performed on blood as the duration of bacteraemia is short.

-Lyme service user manual and request form
+Lyme service user manual

 For information about turnaround times and test charges, see RIPL user manual, Appendix 1.